yassourlab/GInGeR/README.md

 GInGeR constructs an assembly graph, locates the genes of interest in the assembly graph, identifies their potential genomic contexts in the graph, verifies the contexts and assigns them to carrier species using a reference genomes database.

 **Note that a paper describing GInGeR was not yet published.
-If you're interested in using it for your research, please email netta.barak@mail.huji.ac.il**
+If you're interested in using it for your research, please contact netta.barak [at] mail.huji.ac.il**

 # Installation using conda: